 - Communicate: Reduce the potential for contagion.

-- Support: Offer practical assistance to family.
+- Support: Offer practical assistance to the family.

 - Link: Identify and link impacted employees to additional support resources and refer those most affected to professional mental health services.